askmike/gekko/docs/internals/events.md

 - [candle](#candle-event): Every time Gekko calculas a new one minute candle from the market.
 - [stratUpdate](#stratUpdate-event): Every time the strategy has processed new market data.
+- [stratWarmupCompleted](#stratWarmupCompleted-event): When the strategy is done warming up.
 - [advice](#advice-event): Every time the trading strategy has new advice.
 - [tradeInitiated](#tradeInitiated-event): Every time a trading plugin (either the live trader or the paper trader) is going to start a new trade (buy or sell).
 - [tradeCompleted](#tradeCompleted-event): Every time a trading plugin (either the live trader or the paper trader) has completed a trade.